James6xie/fm-orchestrator/README.rst

 The module-builds can be filtered by a variety of GET parameters.
 These paramters are:

-- owner - Shows builds submitted by a particular user (i.e. owner=mprahl)
+- owner - Shows builds submitted by a particular user (e.g. owner=mprahl)
-- state - Shows builds in a particular state (can be the state name or the state ID) (i.e. state=done)
+- state - Shows builds in a particular state (can be the state name or the state ID) (e.g. state=done)
-- submitted_before - Shows builds that were submitted before a particular Zulu ISO 8601 timestamp (i.e. submitted_before=2016-08-23T09:40:07Z)
+- submitted_before - Shows builds that were submitted before a particular Zulu ISO 8601 timestamp (e.g. submitted_before=2016-08-23T09:40:07Z)
-- submitted_after - Shows builds that were submitted after a particular Zulu ISO 8601 timestamp (i.e. submitted_after=2016-08-22T09:40:07Z)
+- submitted_after - Shows builds that were submitted after a particular Zulu ISO 8601 timestamp (e.g. submitted_after=2016-08-22T09:40:07Z)
-- modified_before - Shows builds that were modified before a particular Zulu ISO 8601 timestamp (i.e. modified_before=2016-08-23T09:40:07Z)
+- modified_before - Shows builds that were modified before a particular Zulu ISO 8601 timestamp (e.g. modified_before=2016-08-23T09:40:07Z)
-- modified_after - Shows builds that were modified after a particular Zulu ISO 8601 timestamp (i.e. modified_after=2016-08-22T09:40:07Z)
+- modified_after - Shows builds that were modified after a particular Zulu ISO 8601 timestamp (e.g. modified_after=2016-08-22T09:40:07Z)
-- completed_before - Shows builds that were completed before a particular Zulu ISO 8601 timestamp (i.e. completed_before=2016-08-22T09:40:07Z)
+- completed_before - Shows builds that were completed before a particular Zulu ISO 8601 timestamp (e.g. completed_before=2016-08-22T09:40:07Z)
-- completed_after - Shows builds that were completed after a particular Zulu ISO 8601 timestamp (i.e. completed_after=2016-08-23T09:40:07Z)
+- completed_after - Shows builds that were completed after a particular Zulu ISO 8601 timestamp (e.g. completed_after=2016-08-23T09:40:07Z)

 An example of querying the "module-builds" resource with the "state", and the "submitted_before" parameters::